Shruti-Mahato/SRAM/README.md

 2. WL = Worldline signal to enable the access transistor
 3. ctrl = Indicate the control signal for read, write, hold operation
 4. rw = read-write signal. high for read, low for write operation
-5. sa = To enable the Sense amplifier
+5. sa = To enable the sense amplifier
-6. idc = supply current from BGR
+6. idc = supply current to sense amplifier from BGR

-The final tesbench for SRAM is shown in figure 18.
+The final tesbench for SRAM is shown in Figure 18 -
 | ![image](https://github.com/Shruti-Mahato/SRAM/assets/119694274/71b53346-ca56-40bf-ac05-769cc14b8fd7) |
 | :---: |
 |  Fig.18: Testbench for SRAM-top |

 ### 1. Transient Analysis :
-Create transient analysis simulations for read and write operations.
+To simulate SRAM for read and write operations.
 For example:
 - Write: Apply signals to write data (0 and 1) into the SRAM cell and observe the cell's response.
 - Read: Apply signals to read data from the SRAM cell and observe the cell's response.

 Here, we are writing data to two different addresses and then reading the data from the corresponding address lines.
 ![image](https://github.com/Shruti-Mahato/SRAM/assets/119694274/c8170075-c4d0-4d15-a488-f817827e47ab)

-Output waveforms are given below-
+Output waveforms are given below -
 | ![image](https://github.com/Shruti-Mahato/SRAM/assets/119694274/af7ded51-f674-469b-9020-3805b19b75bf) |
 | :---: |
 | Fig.19: Read Write operation |